9 best software engineering KPIs, and how they get cheated

 The list above is relatively short compared to corpus of past metrics that have been proposed by other authors.
 For the sake of completeness, let's review some of the most commonly mentioned metrics elsewhere, and why they didn't make the cut.

 This was one of the most popular metrics cited by other articles.
 It's recommended by TechBeacon, InfoPulse, and SeaLights.io.
 However, authors seem wary to define the units of this important metric.
 TechBeacon defines it as "how many 'units' of software the team typically completes in an iteration."
 Not so tangible.
 InfoPulse doesn't try specifying units.
 SeaLights says the units are "Story Points."
-Thus, we conclude that the notion of "velocity" is adequately captured by Story Points, or Line Impact by proxy.
+Thus, we conclude that the notion of "velocity" is adequately captured by Story Points, or Diff Delta by proxy.

 The CEO of GitPrime (now acquired by Pluralsight) was among those who advocated for considering Code Churn.
 We argue in response that the implications of Code Churn are all over the map, which renders it very difficult to act on high churn.
 Metrics need to be actionable.